 Margarita Vargas-Betancourt has been the Latin American and Caribbean Special Collections Librarian at the George A. Smathers Libraries of the University of Florida since 2011.
 After obtaining a B.A. in Hispanic Literature and Language from the National Autonomous University of Mexico (UNAM), she received a fellowship from Mexico’s National Council of Science and Technology (CONACYT) to pursue graduate school at Tulane University.
 There she obtained a Ph.D. in Latin American Studies.

 At the University of Florida, Dr. Vargas-Betancourt is in charge of processing Latin American manuscripts and of serving as liaison and reference to faculty and students.
 She uses her background on colonialism, ethnohistory, and diversity to identify and highlight the hidden voices in archival collections and to serve and empower Latino students at the University of Florida.
 One of her latest publications is “Contesting Colonial Library Practices of Accessibility and Representation” in the book Archives and Special Collections as Sites of Contestation.
 In 2020, she was nominated for exceptional impact on career development and student success at the University of Florida by the UF Career Connections Center.
 Dr. Vargas-Betancourt also was awarded a 2020-2022 Rare Book School-Mellon Cultural Heritage fellowship in February 2020.

-Trent D. Williams, Jr., a native of Houston, received his MFA in Dance Performance & Choreography from The Florida State University and his BA in Psychology from Morehouse College.
+Williams a native Houstonian recieved his MFA in Dance Peformance & Choreography from Florida State University and BA in Psychology from Morehouse College.